kubernetes/enhancements/keps/sig-node/1977-container-notifier/README.md

 In phase 1, propose to introduce several API changes:
 - Adding an optional field `Notifiers` which is a list of `ContainerNotifier`s into `Container`.
 - Adding an inlined type `ContainerNotifierHandler` which defines a command.
-- Adding a core API type `PodNotification` which defines request type to trigger execution of `ContainerNotifier`(s) in a `Pod`.
+- Adding a core API type `PodNotification` which defines the request type to trigger execution of `ContainerNotifier`(s) in a `Pod`.
 - Introduce a new gate `ContainerNotifier` to toggle this feature.

-A SINGLE *trusted* controller(Pod Notification Controller) will be implemented to watch `PodNotification` resources, execute the command and update their statuses accordingly.
+A SINGLE *trusted* controller(Pod Notification Controller) will be implemented to watch `PodNotification` resources, execute the command and update `PodNotification`s' statuses accordingly.

 In phase 2, propose to:
 - Add a core API `Notification` type and a controller which processes `Notification` resources.